During an Incident

 Proactive incident communication

 During certain incidents, International SOS or our security team will proactively contact registered travelers to check on your well-being.
-Depending on the contact preferences listed in your MyTrips profile, you'll receive an email, SMS, and/or text-to-voice call.
+Depending on the contact preferences listed in your International SOS MyTrips profile, you'll receive an email, SMS, and/or text-to-voice call.

 After an Incident